Kurnool Fort alias Konda Reddy Fort is a historic site at Kurnool in Andhra Pradesh state, India.

 Alampur is at around 24 kilometers distance from the Konda Reddy Buruju alias Konda Reddy Fort.

-Hyderabad airport is the nearest airport at a distance of around 200 kilometers away.
+Hyderabad airport is the nearest airport at a distance of around 200 kilometers distance.
 Tirupati airport is at around 280 kilometers away.
 There is a planned greenfield airport on 1110 acres of land, to come up at Orvakal, at a distance of around 25 kilometers from Kurnool city.

 Kurnool Fort Timings